In this article, I will list

 - SharePoint 2010.

-In this article, I have listed The Supported and Unsupported Fields in SharePoint Calculated Column Formula.
+In this article, I have listed The allowed and unallowed Fields in SharePoint Calculated Column Formula.

 - Using ID Field in SharePoint Calculated Column Formula.